Rohith766/Zomato-Bangalore-Restaurants-Data-Analysis/README.md

 # Zomato-Bangalore-Restaurants-Data-Analysis
 Welcome to the README file for the Exploratory Data Analysis (EDA) project on the Zomato Companies Bangalore Restaurants dataset.
 This repository contains the code and documentation related to conducting EDA on the dataset to determine the best location and type of hotel to construct, as well as the cuisines that can be served.
-In this README, we will provide an overview of the project, explain the purpose of EDA, and provide instructions on how to run and use the code.
+In this README, we will provide an overview of the project.
 <a href="https://rohith766.github.io/Zomato-Bangalore-Restaurants-Data-Analysis/" target="_blank">
   <img src="https://github-production-user-asset-6210df.s3.amazonaws.com/92597090/246614544-0c77db3a-65b7-4772-ac63-f3dc901cac9e.png">
 <!--   ![image](https://github.com/Rohith766/Zomato-Bangalore-Restaurants-Data-Analysis/assets/92597090/0c77db3a-65b7-4772-ac63-f3dc901cac9e) -->